efenstakes/yoda-ai-cli/Readme.md

 ## Tech Used

 Python: Python is the language of choice for this Yoda AI's codebase.
 It's a perfect language for building AI powered products with ease.

+Langchain: LangChain is a framework designed to simplify the creation of applications using large language models.
+As a language model integration framework.
+It allows building complex AI and personal assistants that can supercharge productivity.

 ## Extras